"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

+In alignment with research justice principles, we employed a sex worker to transcribe the interviews and will send a copy of published research using this data to those participants who requested it~\cite{macneil2006informing,bhalerao2022ethical}.
+Lastly, as detailed further below in Section~\ref{sec:meth:positionality}, we consulted OnlyFans creators on our research design and interview protocol and they voluntarily circulated the study recruitment materials in the networks of creators that they were members of; these creators were compensated for this labor.

-Our hope for the positive impacts of this work is that adult content creators are taken seriously and considered part of the gig economy workforce.
-There have already been efforts to use research regarding gig workers in attempts to improve their working conditions and regulate employers and platforms in this area to their advantage (see the many papers in the Related Work section for research on gig workers), however the stigma of sex industry work often prevents adult content creators from being included in these efforts, which leaves them behind in terms of workers rights~\cite{butler2020aligned}.
+\textbf{Broader Perspectives.} Our hope for the positive impacts of this work is that adult content creators are taken seriously and considered part of the gig economy workforce.
+There have already been efforts to use research on gig workers in attempts to improve their working conditions and regulate employers and platforms in this area to their advantage (see the many papers in Section~\ref{sec:related} for research on gig workers).
+However, the stigma of sex industry work often prevents adult content creators from being included in these efforts, which leaves them behind in terms of workers rights~\cite{butler2020aligned}.
 Sex worker and gig worker rights groups can use our research in conversation with policy makers to improve the working conditions for all content creators.
 We will provide plain-English, 1-page summaries of the results of this research project to be disseminated widely among the population studied.
 OnlyFans creators are already in community and overlap with sex worker communities, with whom we already have established relationships.
-Potential harms from the publication of this work include use of our findings by anti-porn and anti-sex-work lobbying groups to advocate for OnlyFans banning adult content, as there has already been pressure to do~\cite{van2021competing}.
+Potential harms from the publication of this work include use of any negative experiences reported in our paper by anti-porn and anti-sex-work lobbying groups to advocate for OnlyFans banning adult content, as there has already been pressure to do~\cite{van2021competing}.